whyboris/utilitarianism.net/content/introduction-to-utilitarianism.md

 [Chapter 3](/arguments-for-utilitarianism/) explains reflective equilibrium as a moral methodology, and presents several arguments for utilitarianism (and similar consequentialist views) over competing approaches to ethics.
 This includes discussion of the veil of ignorance, the expanding moral circle, and the argument that utilitarianism offers an especially compelling account of _what fundamentally matters_.
 This chapter also explains the paradox of deontology, evolutionary debunking arguments, and other objections to non-consequentialist ethics.

 Specific [theories of well-being](/theories-of-wellbeing/) and of [population ethics](/population-ethics/) are explored in Chapters 4 and 5, respectively.
 While utilitarianism is often associated with _hedonism_ about well-being and the _total view_ of population ethics (a combination known as _classical utilitarianism_), there are other options that are also worth considering.
-It's especially worth bearing in mind that objections to hedonism or to the total view may yet leave other forms of utilitarianism untouched.
+It’s especially worth bearing in mind that objections to hedonism or to the total view may yet leave other forms of utilitarianism untouched.

 [Chapter 6](/utilitarianism-and-practical-ethics/) and our supplemental article [Acting on Utilitarianism](/acting-on-utilitarianism/) explore the practical applications of utilitarianism, and its implications for how we should live our lives.
 We argue that, in practice, a utilitarian should try to do as much good as possible whilst still abiding by commonsense moral virtues like integrity, trustworthiness, and law-abidingness, in order to advance social cooperation and mitigate the downside risk of miscalculation.